 Source: Annual Information Statements of the Federal Farm Credit Banks Funding Corporation.

-Risk spreads and pricing on System debt securities during 2019 remained favorable.
-Since regulatory requirements promote the use of GSE debt, the System benefits from its GSE status.
-The System also benefits from its persistently strong financial performance and the continuing decline in debt issuances by the two housing-related GSEs, which are in conservatorship and are congressionally mandated to reduce their debt outstanding.
-As a result of the strong demand for System debt, the System was able to continue to issue debt on a wide maturity spectrum at highly competitive rates.
+Note: Other includes additional paid-in capital and accumulated other comprehensive income or loss. potential economic impacts of COVID-19.
+The Federal Reserve, along with other central banks, managed to assuage these fears with numerous forceful monetary actions.
+Overall, regulatory requirements promote the use of GSE debt, whereby the System benefits from its GSE status.
+The System also benefits from its persistently strong financial performance and the continuing decline in debt issuances by the two housing-related GSEs, which are in conservatorship.
+(This decline is likely due to the increasingly lower caps on the amount of mortgage assets the GSEs have been permitted to hold during their conservatorship status.)
+During 2020, the System also benefited from the sizeable decline in the debt needs of the Federal Home Loan Bank System.
+As a result of the strong demand for System debt, the System was able to continue to issue debt on a wide maturity spectrum at highly competitive rates for all but a very limited portion of 2020.

 The System funds loans and investments primarily with a combination of consolidated Systemwide debt and equity capital.
 The Funding Corporation, the fiscal agent for System banks, sells debt securities, such as discount notes, bonds, designated bonds, and retail bonds, on behalf of the System.
 This process allows funds to flow efficiently from worldwide capital-market investors to agriculture and rural America, thereby providing rural communities with ready access to global credit resources.
-At year-end 2019, Systemwide debt outstanding was \$293.6 billion, representing a 4.3% increase from the preceding year-end.
+At year-end 2020 Systemwide debt outstanding was \$322.5 billion, representing a 10% increase from the preceding year-end.

-Several factors contributed to the \$12.1 billion increase in Systemwide debt outstanding.
-Gross loans increased \$13.6 billion in 2019, while the System's combined investments, federal funds, and cash balances increased by \$1.8 billion during the year.

-The System had \$2.62 billion in outstanding perpetual preferred stock at the end of 2019, unchanged from the previous year-end.
+Several factors contributed to the \$28.9 billion increase in Systemwide debt outstanding.
+Gross loans increased \$28.5 billion in 2020, while the System's combined investments, federal funds, and cash balances increased by \$5.9 billion during the year.
+The System had \$3.20 billion in outstanding preferred stock at the end of 2020, an increase of \$83 million from the previous year-end.
 It has had no outstanding subordinated debt since June of 2016.

-The amount of debt issued by the System increased in 2019.
+The amount of debt issued by the System increased significantly in 2020.
 For the 12 months ended Dec.
-31, 2019, the System issued \$364 billion in debt securities, compared
+31, 2020, the System issued just under \$421 billion in debt securities, compared with \$364 billion in 2019.
+The System issued 15% more debt in 2020 for three primary reasons: to take advantage of the pronounced increase in opportunities to exercise call options, to bolster liquidity portfolios, and to meet the increased credit needs of System borrowers.